liuxinyi04/liuxinyi04.github.io/_pages/about.md

 ---

 <div id="about">
-I am a Ph.D. candidate in Computer Science at the University of Illinois Urbana-Champaign, advised by <a href="https://abdelzaher.cs.illinois.edu/">Professor Tarek Abdelzaher</a>.
+I am a Ph.D. candidate in Computer Science at the University of Illinois Urbana-Champaign, advised by [Professor Tarek Abdelzaher](https://abdelzaher.cs.illinois.edu/).
 My research lies at the intersection of large language models (LLMs), agent-based modeling, and social simulation.
 Specifically, I design persona-grounded LLM agents that simulate ideological behavior, belief shifts, and community-level dynamics in response to external events such as propaganda, misinformation, and persuasive narratives.

-I work closely with <a href="https://siebelschool.illinois.edu/about/people/faculty/dilek">Professor Dilek Hakkani-Tür</a> and <a href="https://blender.cs.illinois.edu/hengji.html">Professor Heng Ji</a>, exploring research directions in natural language understanding, multimodal retrieval, and social behavior modeling.
+I work closely with [Professor Dilek Hakkani-Tür](https://siebelschool.illinois.edu/about/people/faculty/dilek) and [Professor Heng Ji](https://blender.cs.illinois.edu/hengji.html), exploring research directions in natural language understanding, multimodal retrieval, and social behavior modeling.

 My long-term goal is to develop computational frameworks that bridge LLMs and social science, enabling interpretable, scalable, and language-aware simulations of complex human interactions.

-<h2>Education</h2>
+## Education
 - **Ph.D. candidate in Computer Science**, University of Illinois Urbana-Champaign, Champaign, IL (Expected May 2027)
 - **Master of Science in Data Science**, Columbia University, New York, NY (May 2022)
 - **Bachelor of Engineering**, Nanjing University of Posts and Telecommunications, Nanjing, CN (July 2019)

-<h2>Work Experience</h2>
+## Work Experience
 <div class="work-item">
   <img src="../images/amazon.png" alt="Amazon" class="company-logo">
   <div class="work-content">